rbardini/rbardini.com/posts/2011-07-28-new-layout-new-cms-new-everything.md

 ---
-title: New Layout, New CMS, New Everything
 date: '2011-07-28T01:23:29-03:00'
 lang: en-US
 ---

+# New Layout, New CMS, New Everything

 And here I go again.
 After three years using Sweetcron as my CMS of choice, and one year of WordPress before that, I once more go back to the drawing board and start everything from scratch.